Ranchopable/matihiko/DevAcademy Bootcamp notes.md

     npm start
     "start": "node index.js" (index being the page that runs the server)

+use npx for "one-off" commands that aren't in a script

 ## Git
 $ git checkout --track origin/newsletter